What: Family 5K, 10.5K, 13.5mi, 26.2mi, 52k

 Post-race & Awards

 Stick around after your race!
-Plenty of breakfast and lunch items available for purchase from Rays World taco Truck.
+Plenty of breakfast and lunch items available for purchase.
 Your park entrance includes yard games, swimming in the Pedernales River, and awesome rock climbing opportunities as well.
 All finishers of each race receive a finisher's award!

 Age Group Winners M/F